Our Programs and Services3

 Education & Training Services:

-• Continuing Education for behavioral health professionals – Community-based psycho-educational training for behavioral health professionals and the community at large.
+• Continuing Education for Behavioral Health professionals – Community-based psycho-educational training for behavioral health professionals and the community at large.

 • Community Outreach and Education – Provide information and educational materials to increase the public awareness about mental health issues and community-based resources.